 - Creepy Doll: "That Doll Tried to Kill Me".

-- Hidden Track: "Something Weird", added to the tail end of the album Out of the Crypt.
+- Hidden Track: "Something Weird", added to the tail end of the album Out of the Crypt, and Into Your Heart.

 - Humanoid Abomination: "Spring-Heeled Jack".

 - Human Popsicle: "Staci Stasis" is a love song from the narrator to the title character, who is frozen in suspended animation somewhere in space.

 - In the Style of: "The Future" sounds like something The B-52s could have come up with.